dbcli/pgcli/docs/pages/printing_text.rst

 Formatted text
 --------------

-There are several ways to print colors:
+There are several ways to display colors:

 - By creating an :class:`~prompt_toolkit.formatted_text.HTML` object.
 - By creating an :class:`~prompt_toolkit.formatted_text.ANSI` object that